 What are the arrangements for the admission of disabled pupils?

 Our policy regarding admission arrangements ensures that we do not discriminate against children on the grounds of SEND.
 Children with an EHC plan that names our school will be allocated a place, if the school is able to meet need as agreed in liaison with the Local Authority, parents and school.
 This overrides any other admission criteria.

 As an inclusive school, we offer equal opportunities to all groups of children and strive to redress any mechanisms which might exclude children from equal access and participation in all aspect of school life.

-Many children who have SEND may have a disability that is “a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal everyday activities” as defined by the Equality Act 2010.
+Many children who have SEN may have a disability that is “a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal everyday activities” as defined by the Equality Act 2010.
 This definition includes sensory impairments such as those affecting sight or hearing, and long term health conditions such as asthma, diabetes, epilepsy, and cancer.
-Children with such conditions are not necessarily SEND, but there is a significant overlap between disabled children and those with SEND.
+Children with such conditions are not necessarily SEN, but there is a significant overlap between disabled children and those with SEN.